workonfire/UNO/README.md

 ### WARNING: WORK IN PROGRESS.
 It's best to look at the `#TODO` notes inside files.

+No screenshots for now, because the current interface is just temporary.

 To-do features:
 - Easy to use API
 - Multiplayer